laravel/docs/scheduling.md

 <a name="scheduling-artisan-commands"></a>
 ### Scheduling Artisan Commands

-In addition to scheduling Closure calls, you may also schedule [Artisan commands](/docs/{{version}}/artisan) and operating system commands.
+In addition to scheduling Closure and/or invokable calls, you may also schedule [Artisan commands](/docs/{{version}}/artisan) and operating system commands.
 For example, you may use the `command` method to schedule an Artisan command using either the command's name or class:

     $schedule->command('emails:send --force')->daily();